Lunch Menu/Meal Program

 School lunches will be served each day that school is in session.
 Milk may be deducted from their lunch account.
 We offer a variety of alternate entrees each day.
 The students can order any of the alternate entrees in the morning during homeroom.

-An application for free and reduced lunches can be picked up in the school office or available on the school’s website.
+Applications for free and reduced lunches can be picked up in the school office or from the link below.
 We encourage any family in need to apply.
 Applications are due by September 30.
 Any student who was free or reduced last year is eligible until September 30.
 All applications and information is strictly confidential.
-You can find more information about the free and reduced meal application process here and here.
-The application for the free and reduced meal plan can be found here.

 If you have any questions at any time please do not hesitate to call at school at (607) 797-5444.